adafruit/cookiecutter-adafruit-circuitpython/{{ cookiecutter.library_name }}/CODE_OF_CONDUCT.md

 ## Attribution

-This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 1.4, available at
+This Code of Conduct is adapted from the [Contributor Covenant], version 1.4, available at
 <https://www.contributor-covenant.org/version/1/4/code-of-conduct.html>,
 and the [Rust Code of Conduct](https://www.rust-lang.org/en-US/conduct.html).